ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 the Sender header field be checked for an identifier of interest, as the standards indicate this as the proper way to indicate a re-mailing of content such as through a mailing list.
-Most recently, it was a protocol-level option for DomainKeys, but on evolution to DKIM, this property was removed.
+Most recently, it was a protocol-level option for DomainKeys [@RFC4870], but on evolution to DKIM, this property was removed.

 The DMARC development team considered this and decided not to include